Toxins in Traditional Toothpaste & Natural Toothpaste

 Toxins in Popular Toothpaste Brands

 Synthetic polymer.
 Can be contaminated with benzene, a known carcinogen, during the manufacturing process.
 May cause mild skin irritation or allergic reaction.
 Classified as a microplastic, meaning it's not biodegradable and will persist for a very long time.
-Microplastics themselves are not considered toxic but can affect health due to the chemicals they contain and absorb.
+Microplastics themselves are not considered toxic but can affect health due to the chemicals they contain and absorb then carry into your body.

 Thickening agent found in very popular natural toothpaste brands.
 Found by scientists to be linked to bloating, gastrointestinal inflammation and ulcerations, irritable bowel disease, and colon cancer.